 Permits : Members must carry their membership book at all times, whilst fishing or visiting any of the Society waters, and must show it when asked for proof of membership by any other member or bailiff.

 To validate their Society permit a member (and partner for joint membership) must insert and sign across passport photograph / s.

 A non-validated permit will be removed by any bailiff or club official, and disciplinary action taken by the General Committee.Note : Junior membership commences from the age of 7.

 - Guest Tickets :

 3a Guest tickets are available on all waters unless stated otherwise in the permit.

 3b Members may only take one guest at a time.

 3c Junior members are not permitted Guest tickets.

-3d Members under the age of eighteen may not take a senior guest night fishing.
+3d Members under the age of eighteen may not take a Senior or Young Adult guest night fishing.